How bone marrow donation works

 - The transplant team selects harvest based on patient need — most often when the recipient is very young, very small, or has a condition where marrow stem cells are preferred over peripheral blood stem cells.

-- It accounts for roughly 20% of US donations.
+- NMDP reports that it accounts for about 10% of donations.

 - The choice is made by the medical team, not by the donor.